 SSBB problems have been primarily considered in both Operations Research and Computer Science literatures in the context of flows with concave costs.
 SSBB problem was first introduced by Salman et al. [16].
-They presented an $O(\log n)$ -approximation for SSBB in Euclidean graphs by applying the method of Mansour and Peleg [18].
+They presented an $O(\log n)$ -approximation for SSBB in euclidean graphs by applying the method of Mansour and Peleg [18].
 Bartal's tree embeddings [19] can be used to improve their ratio to $O(\log n \log \log n)$.
-A $O(\log^2 n)$ -approximation was given by Awerbuch et al. [20] for graphs with general metric spaces.
-Bartal et al. [21] further improved this result to $O(\log n)$.
-Guha [22] provided the first constant-factor approximation to the problem, whose ratio was estimated to be around 9000 by Talwar [23].
+An $O(\log^2 n)$ -approximation was given by Awerbuch and Azar [20] for graphs with general metric spaces.
+Bartal [21] further improved this result to $O(\log n)$.
+Guha et al. [22] provided the first constant factor approximation to the problem, whose ratio was estimated to be around 9,000 by Talwar [23].

 Some other special cases of the problem have also constant factor approximations.
-Algorithms by Kumar et al. [24] and Gupta et al. [25] provide constant factor approximation algorithms for the rent-orbuy variation of the problem.
+Algorithms by Kumar et al. [24] and Gupta et al. [25] provide constant factor approximation algorithms for the rent-or-buy variation of the problem.
 They provide a 76.8-approximation algorithm for the splittable-SSBB problem.
 Talwar [23] proposed an LP rounding approach for the SSBB problem with an approximation ratio of 216.
-Raja Jothi et al. [26] provide an improvement over Talwar's with a 145.6-approximation and guaranteeing that each flow follows a single path to the sink.
+Jothi and Raghavachari [26] provide an improvement over Talwar's with a 145.6-approximation and guaranteeing that each flow follows a single path to the sink.
 Their work also proposes a technique for the splittable-flow SSBB problem which reduces the previous best ratio of 72.8 to α_K which is less than 65.49 for all K-types of cables (each type has a specified capacity and cost per unit length).

-Another variant is the "capacitated" buy-at-bulk network design problem where each edge (link) of the network has an upper-bound on the amount of demand flows it can route through it.
+Another variant is the "capacitated" buy-at-bulk network design problem where each edge (link) of the network has an upper bound on the amount of demand flows it can route through it.
 This problem is otherwise known as network loading problem.
 Many heuristic and branch-cut approaches have been used to solve such problems.
-Frangioni et al. [27] show that a non-trivial 0-1 reformulation of the Multi-Commodity Network Design (MCND) provides the same LP bound obtained by adding exponentially many residual capacity inequalities to the LP relaxation of the general integer formulation.
-Gendron textitet al. [28] provide a survey of methods that solve MCND, particularly through LP relaxations.
-The methods highlighted are the simplex-based cutting plane algorithms, Lagrangean relaxation and heuristics. Öncan [29] provides a fast approximate reasoning algorithm, which is based on the Esau-Williams savings heuristic and fuzzy logic rules to solve this problem.
+Frangioni and Gendron [27] show that a nontrivial 0-1 reformulation of the Multicommodity Network Design (MCND) provides the same LP bound obtained by adding exponentially many residual capacity inequalities to the LP relaxation of the general integer formulation.
+Gendron et al. [28] provide a survey of methods that solve MCND, particularly through LP relaxations.
+The methods highlighted are the simplexbased cutting plane algorithms, Lagrangian relaxation, and heuristics. Öncan [29] provides a fast approximate reasoning algorithm, which is based on the Esau-Williams savings heuristic and fuzzy logic rules to solve this problem.